fboes/blogophon/docs/advanced-stuff.md

 ### Apache installation

-The Blogophon will generate a `.htaccess` file initially.
-If possible, move the contents of this file to your server configuration file.
-If you cannot modify your server configuration, but Apache executes `.htaccess`, Blogophon's `.htaccess` should be all you need.
+You will find a sample Apache configuration in your `user` directory after finishing setup.

+If you are not allowed to edit the Apache configuration, there is also a `.htaccess` file in your `user` directory after finishing setup.
+This file can be moved to your document root folder `htdocs`.

 ### nginx installation

-There is a [sample nginx configuration](nginx.conf) to use for your server.
+You will find a sample nginx configuration in your `user` directory after finishing setup.

 Automatically publish to external services
 ------------------------------------------